We are proud of our history

 Just in time for the company's twentieth anniversary, the factory was moved to the current address on Knäredsgatan.
 The move was anything but easy, but production started after a month and at Knäredsgatan we have developed and thrived ever since.

 The high runner products during the late 60s were rubber mats and mudguards for the automotive industry with customers such as Volvo, Ford, Fiat, GM and Peugeot.
-At this time, HGF's first chemist was also hired, the Czech refugee Vladimir Kubicka, who added a lot of knowledge and innovative ideas which became very valuable for the company.
+At this time, HGF's first chemist was also hired, the Slovak refugee Ladislav Kubicka, who added a lot of knowledge and innovative ideas which became very valuable for the company.